general nav links About ACHP

 Recognizing the challenges identified in unifying the environmental and historic preservation review process across multiple Federal agencies, the Steering Group developed a phased implementation plan for the process.
 Compliance with the legislative requirements will occur in three phases:

-The Unified Federal Review will improve the Federal government's ability to assist states, tribes, territories and governments, communities, families and individual citizens as they recover from future presidentially declared disasters.
+The UFR will improve the Federal government's ability to assist states, tribes, territories and governments, communities, families and individual citizens as they recover from future presidentially declared disasters.

 For more information on related efforts: